basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 So what happens when values conflict, whether due to concurrent or partial writes or a node coming back into the network or some other reason?
 We can illustrate this with another hypothetical scenario:

 * A client reads a key from a strongly consistent bucket.
-That key stores conlicting values in different nodes, A in one node and B in the other.
+That key stores conflicting values in different nodes, A in one node and B in the other.
 * On the basis of DVVs, either value A or B will be deemed logically "older" than the other.
 If A is selected as being logically older, it will "win" over B.
 * All other nodes will be notified that A is the correct value.